 It was a case of overt colonisation back then.
 What is unfolding now is covert recolonisation.
 Only the pages of the calendar have changed.

 By the way, as many as seven East India Companies, and not just one, looted India during the past.
 Apart from British East India Company, there was Dutch East India Company, Swedish East India Company, Austrian East India Company, French East India Company, Danish East India Company, and Portuguese East India Company.

 The new-age companies use their geopolitical influence and sharp marketing skills to dump tons and tons of nonessential products here that we don’t really need from them – that we can easily produce ourselves.
 After dumping their goods here, the foreign forces pump the vast earnings out of India.
 They park that money straight into the banks of their home countries.
 Those banks then reinvest that money into their own economies, making them grow and develop.

-As a net effect of this financial wealth transfer out of India, the home countries of the foreign corporate forces are getting richer and richer by the day, while they are constantly offloading their poverty right into India.
+As a net effect of this financial wealth transfer out of India due to this neocolonialism, the home countries of the foreign corporate forces are getting richer and richer by the day, while they are constantly offloading their poverty right into India.
 It’s not rocket science.
 It’s simple economics.

 The foreign corporate players behind this enormous operation to wring India’s economy dry are names that you know very well.
 They are conglomerates, companies, and trusts whose brands are household names across India because of their immense popularity, thanks to the power of ads.